stat133-sp19/hw-stat133-kejunzhou123/binomial/README.md

 summary measures like mean, variance, etc. It also generates some plots to show the probability and cumulative probability.

+  - `plot()` method plot probablity of each success and cumulative probablities.
+  - `summary()` method for get the summary of the parameters and measures

 # Usage

 ``` r